 The following videos focus on key aspects of what has become a distinctive culture, and somewhere our people tell us is a great place to work.

 We’ve been helping organisations to tackle business challenges head-on since 2007.
 In that time we’ve created everything from top-rated mobile apps to platforms that help government cater for millions of citizens day-in, day-out.

-I have been working at Equal Experts (Less than a year)
+I have been working at Equal Experts full-time (More than 3 years)

 Advice to Management

-I applied through a staffing agency.
-I interviewed at Equal Experts (London, England) in September 2017.
+I applied through an employee referral.
+The process took 2+ weeks.
+I interviewed at Equal Experts in December 2014.